Skip to main content

 The castle of Barletta

-The castle of Barletta is the architectural result of various stratifications due to the succession of different dynasties in power, which succeeded one another from the 11th C to the 18th C.
+The castle of Barletta is the architectural result of successive stratifications by different dynasties that ruled from the 11th century to the 18th century.

 Once a fortress for defensive purposes, surrounded by the sea, with the moat encircling the castle and isolating it from potential enemy attacks, it constituted a strategic point in the life of the city as well as an essential urban cornerstone.